 It sounds hugely cliched, but Loughborough was the making of me.
-As a person, I arrived not knowing anybody as this bright eyed, immature 18-year-old, but it gave me so many opportunities to grow as a person.
-I am immensely proud to call myself a Loughborough student and still feel a strong affinity to the university.
+As a person, I arrived not knowing anybody as this bright eyed, immature 18-year-old, but it gave me so many opportunities to grow as a person. - Assistant Producer, BBC Sport

 I chose Loughborough as much as I chose the course.
 I always knew that I wanted to explore a career in sports journalism but did not feel that journalism degrees gave the necessary skills to help in that respect, save a piece of paper that says you can!
 I figured my best shot would be to study a sports degree at the best sporting university in the country (which would hopefully look impressive) and add media experience on the side, through Loughborough Students Media.
 The course offered a number of different career opportunities in business and sport regardless and the university itself on a social and sporting side just suited me perfectly.